Wildcat: Evolution

-Craniological differences between the European and African wildcats indicate that the wildcat probably migrated during the Late Pleistocene from Europe into the Middle East, giving rise to the steppe wildcat phenotype.
+While an extensive fossil record exists in Europe, the oldest wildcat fossils recovered in Africa and the Middle East originate from the Late Pleistocene, which indicate that the wildcat probably migrated from Europe into the Middle East during this period, giving rise to the steppe wildcat phenotype.
+A second wave of expansion occurred shortly afterwards from the Pleistocene Middle Eastern wildcat, eastward into Asia and southward through the Sinai Peninsula into Africa, the latter likely resulting in a population bottleneck.
 Phylogenetic research revealed that the lybica lineage probably diverged from the silvestris lineage about 173,000 years ago.
+The steppe lineage did not re-enter Europe during its expansion, and the two lineages have remained genetically distinct since; hybridization between forest and domestic cats marks the first large-scale genetic connection between the two groups since their original divergence.

 Characteristics

 The wildcat has pointed ears, which are moderate in length and broad at the base.

 Its whiskers are white, number 7 to 16 on each side and reach 5–8 cm in length on the muzzle.
 Whiskers are also present on the inner surface of the paw and measure 3–4 cm.

 Its eyes are large, with vertical pupils and yellowish-green irises.
 The eyelashes range from 5–6 cm in length, and can number six to eight per side.

 The European wildcat has a greater skull volume than the domestic cat, a ratio known as Schauenberg's index.
 Further, its skull is more spherical in shape than that of the jungle cat (F. chaus) and leopard cat (Prionailurus bengalensis).
 Its dentition is relatively smaller and weaker than the jungle cat's.